docker/docs/content/scout/integrations/_index.md

 ### Environment monitoring

 Environment monitoring refers to integrating Docker Scout with your deployments.
-This can give you information in realtime about your running container workloads.
+This can give you information in real-time about your running container workloads.

 Integrating with environments lets you compare production workloads to other versions, in your image repositories or in your other environments.